Swivel-Finance/swuniswap-v3/README.md

 ```

 # Swuniswap-v3
-A Uniswap v3 Equivalent for Swivel's Orderbook.
+A Uniswap v3-esque implementation for Swivel's Orderbook.

 -----------